GetStream/react-native-example/README.md

 cp .env.example .env
 ```

-Get your Stream API credentials from the [user dashboard](https://getstream.io/dashboard/).
+Get your Stream API credentials from the [user dashboard](https://getstream.io/dashboard/) and make sure your application has these feed groups:

+- user (type Flat)
+- timeline (type Flat)
+- notification (type Notification)

+If you followed the [React Native tutorial](https://getstream.io/react-native-activity-feed/tutorial/=), you already have a pre-configured app on your account that you can use for this project.

 Open the `.env` file in your favorite editor.
 And fill in the credentials.